armadaproject/armada/docs/scheduler.md

 Hence, jobs containing several Kubernetes objects (e.g., a job with a pod and a service object), result in several rows being written to the database.

-Each executor is responsible for polling the database and reconciling any differences between the list of objects written to it with the objects that currently exist in Kubernetes, creating and deleting objects as necessary (using the name to map database rows to objects in Kubernetes).
+Each executor is responsible for polling the database and reconciling any differences between the list of objects written to it with the objects that currently exist in Kubernetes, creating and deleting objects as necessary.
 The executor writes the current state of each object back to the database.

 ## Scheduling limitations